 4. The right group of people will instantly pull you upward.

 Probably the most powerful lesson I’ve learned is that unhealthy pride convinces you that you need to do it yourself.
 Healthy pride is desiring to accomplish more, but unhealthy pride will make the journey longer, more volatile, and a lot more difficult than required.
 The leaders in my membership group are already seeing the benefits – after one month.
 The right group of people will make sure that you achieve what you want – as long as you’re humble enough to give away your knowledge and wisdom and accept support.

 The support is available.
 There are coaches, masterminds, and groups everywhere that will help you achieve.
 The main question to ask yourself: “Do I feel that I need to do it on my own?”
 The answer to that question will determine how fast you achieve your goals.

 Professionals hire coaches and pick the easiest route.
 Amateurs try to do it themselves and have convinced themselves that their worth and value is wrapped up in their struggle.

 Which do you choose?

-Men, it’s time to find your tribe of brothers who desire to lead themselves, lead their society, and lead their families more powerfully.
-Join our community of men who are gathered to learn together, and who are committed to supporting each other and holding each other accountable for significance and leadership.
-Join now.
-I commit to you that it will be the best decision you’ve ever made.
+It’s time to find your tribe of leaders who desire to lead themselves, lead their society, and lead their families more powerfully.
+Are you the right fit for the Elite Mastermind?
+I invite you to apply and see.
+Our tribe of leaders in this mastermind meet weekly to learn together, and are committed to supporting each other and holding each other accountable for significance and leadership.
+If this is a fit, I commit to you that it will be the best move you’ve ever made.